4.8 out of 5 Stars on TrustPilot

 Epoxy-based compounds

-• Application: Predominantly used in industrial settings where high strength and resistance to chemicals, impact, and abrasion are required.
+• Application: It is predominantly used in industrial settings where high strength and resistance to chemicals, impact, and abrasion are required.

 • Characteristics: They are characterised by high compressive strength, chemical resistance, and durability.